 “There’s almost this unwritten rule that you don’t talk about sort of what happens at the top, because you have this corporate facade where everyone is pretending that they're fine,” she says.

-“And I want to help talk about the real topics that really matter that people don’t always have the courage to do.”
+“And I want to help talk about the real topics that really matter that executives don’t always have the courage to do to normalise the realities of life at the top and share strategies to support executives to be their true self and level up.”